Universal Liouville action as a renormalized volume and its gradient flow

 \begin{df} Let $\g$ be a Weil--Petersson quasicircle.
 We define the renormalized volume (or W-volume) associated with $\g$ as

-\end{df} The definition is reminiscent to the renormalized volume\footnote{Renormalized volume of a convex co-compact hyperbolic $3$-manifold is referred to the difference between the volume and half of the boundary area defined through a foliation near the ends.
-Our formula is similar to the definition of the \emph{W-volume}.
-However, in the convex co-compact case, they only differ by a multiple of Euler characteristics of the boundary \cite[Lem.\,4.5]{KrasnovSchlenker_CMP}.} for quasi-Fuchsian manifolds \cite{KrasnovSchlenker_CMP,TT_Liouville}.
-But we emphasize again that $\S_\O$ and $\S_{\O^*}$ are non-compact so the analysis involves additional technicalities.
+\end{df} The definition is reminiscent of the renormalized volume\footnote{Renormalized volume of a convex co-compact hyperbolic $3$-manifold is sometimes referred to the difference between the volume and half of the boundary area defined through a foliation near the ends.
+Our formula is closer to that of the \emph{W-volume}.
+However, in the convex co-compact case, they only differ by a multiple of Euler characteristics of the conformal boundary \cite[Lem.\,4.5]{KrasnovSchlenker_CMP}.} for quasi-Fuchsian manifolds \cite{KrasnovSchlenker_CMP,TT_Liouville}.
+But we emphasize again that $\S_\O$ and $\S_{\O^*}$ are non-compact, so the analysis involves additional technicalities.